swerik-project/riksdagen-motions/quality/docs/qe_segmentation-title-signture.md

 The annotator read the original motion document and write down the following in a CSV file, as one column of motion ID and additional columns for annotated data `title_block`, `signature_block`:

 1. The Title Block of the motion.
-Title block contains the subtitle and title, e.g.:
+Title block contains information about the main author of the motions (subtitle, according to riksdagen's classification) and title (the actual topic of the motion).
+A title block might look like:

-		av herr Swännson om midsommarstångsbidrag till villaägare
+		av herr Svännson om midsommarstångsbidrag till villaägare

+Here, `av herr Svänsson` is the sub title and `midsommarstångsbidrag till villaägare` is the title.
+The subtitle and title together make up the title block.

 In the case when the title block is a single xml element, it is enough to copy the text into the csv file.
 When there are multiple elements, copy them all to the csv file.

-2. The signature block of the motion, e.g.:
+2. The signature block of the motion: The signature contains the signature and printed name of the signatories of the motion, along with (potentially) information about their party affiliation and/or i-ort / location specifier. e.g.:

 		Svän Svänsson i Lilla Vamba

 Follow a similar principle as in (1) for single/multi xml elements.

-3. No specific segmentation checks are done on the doc date elements (following the signature block), however accurate segmentation of the date element will be a byproduct of the date quality estimation (see `./qe_signing_date.md`)
+3. No specific annotations are done to check the segmentation checks  doc date elements (following the signature block), however accurate segmentation of the date element will be a checked using the date quality estimation annotations (see `./qe_signing_date.md`) where we check that the annotate date is the actual date of the signature block.